Embraer Phenom 100

-The Embraer EMB-500 Phenom 100 is a light business jet designed and produced by the Brazilian aircraft manufacturer Embraer.
+The Embraer EMB-500 Phenom 100 is a very light (VLJ) business jet designed and produced by the Brazilian aircraft manufacturer Embraer.

-The project was announced in November 2005.
-On 26 July 2007, the aircraft made its first flight.
-It was awarded a type certificate in December 2008, and the first example was delivered the same month.

-It has been stretched into the larger Embraer Phenom 300.
+Announced in November 2005, it made its first flight on 26 July 2007 and was awarded a type certificate in December 2008; the first aircraft was delivered the same month.
+The Phenom 100 has been stretched into the larger Embraer Phenom 300.

-The very light jet can transport four to seven passengers, and is powered by two rear-mounted Pratt & Whitney Canada PW600 turbofans.